Stabilization of Partial Differential Equations by Sequential Action Control: Concluding remarks

 Our investigations show that sequential action control (SAC) is a promising framework for control and stabilization of PDE-dynamical problems.
 It is well suited to include measurements in an online fashion for example in order to account for uncertainties.
 As a particular variant of a moving horizon method and in contrast to classical model predictive control, the control synthesis can be done without solving a dynamic optimization problem.
 This makes it very easy to implement the controller.
 Moreover, from this we can see that the control principle can be easily extended to piecewise linear switched systems and hence arbitrarily close approximations of nonlinear evolutions.

 Here we have taken a first step towards a qualitative analysis of this control principle in a Hilbert space framework with distributed control.
-As in the case of problems with ordinary differential equations, the stability analysis for the important case of quadratic stage costs turns out to be closely related to Riccati-theory.
+As in the case of problems with ordinary differential equations, the stability analysis for the important case of quadratic stage costs turns out to be closely related to LQR-theory.
 We have been applying this prototypically for stabilization of a reaction-diffusion process.

-Possible directions for future work is the stability analysis for problems including boundary control, potentially using the results obtained in~\cite{Bound_control}, partial state observation, hyperbolic dynamical systems as well as complying with state constraints.
+Possible directions for future work is the stability analysis, including decay rates, for problems including boundary control, potentially using the results obtained in~\cite{Bound_control}, partial state observation, other versions of \eqref{eq:l2problem}, hyperbolic dynamical systems as well as complying with state constraints.